namitapatil24/Pump-Intake-Structure-CFD/README.md

 ## 📊 Findings and Analysis

-- **Flow Patterns and Swirl Reduction:** The optimized intake structure design minimized vortex formation, improving flow uniformity and reducing swirl at the pump inlets.
+- **Flow Patterns and Swirl Reduction:** The optimised intake structure design minimised vortex formation, improving flow uniformity and reducing swirl at the pump inlets.
 - **CFD and Physical Study Validation:**
    - Achieved close alignment with physical model results, with swirl angle data matching within a **5% error margin**.
    - Validation demonstrated the reliability of CFD for predicting hydraulic behavior in complex intake structures.